Jakoubs/Monopoly/README.md

-# ⚠️ We're currently developing new tests.
-New tests are currently being developed and will be available there next Tuesday.
+# ⚠️ New tests are currently being developed and will be available there next Tuesday.
+To ensure comprehensive and effective test coverage, please use to the Lecture9 branch.
 <div align="center">

 # 🎲 Monopoly Game